peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.ConversionMode.md

  64-bit binary floating-point numbers.
 (In some cases, numbers extremely close to zero may underflow to positive or negative zero, and numbers of extremely large magnitude may overflow to infinity.).
+It's important to note that this mode affects only how JSON numbers are <code>decoded</code> to a CBOR object; it doesn't affect how <code>EncodeToBytes</code> and other methods encode CBOR objects.
+Notably, by default, <code>EncodeToBytes</code> encodes CBOR floating-point values to the CBOR format in their 16-bit ("half-float"), 32-bit ("single-precision"), or 64-bit ("double-precision") encoding form depending on the value.
 ### IntOrFloat
-    public static final JSONOptions.ConversionMode IntOrFloat A JSON number is decoded to CBOR either as a CBOR integer (major type 0 or
- 1) if the JSON number represents an integer at least -(2^53)+1 and less than 2^53, or as their closest-rounded approximation as 64-bit binary floating-point numbers otherwise.
+    public static final JSONOptions.ConversionMode IntOrFloat A JSON number is decoded to CBOR objects either as a CBOR integer (major type 0 or 1) if the JSON number represents an integer at least -(2^53)+1 and less than 2^53, or as their closest-rounded approximation as 64-bit binary floating-point numbers otherwise.
  For example, the JSON number 0.99999999999999999999999999999999999 is not an integer, so it's converted to its closest 64-bit binary floating-point approximation, namely 1.0.
 (In some cases, numbers extremely close to zero may underflow to positive or negative zero, and numbers of extremely large magnitude may overflow to infinity.).
+ It's important to note that this mode affects only how JSON numbers are <code>decoded</code> to a CBOR object; it doesn't affect how <code>EncodeToBytes</code> and other methods encode CBOR objects.
+ Notably, by default, <code>EncodeToBytes</code> encodes CBOR floating-point values to the CBOR format in their 16-bit ("half-float"), 32-bit ("single-precision"), or 64-bit ("double-precision") encoding form depending on the value.
 ### IntOrFloatFromDouble
-    public static final JSONOptions.ConversionMode IntOrFloatFromDouble A JSON number is decoded to CBOR either as a CBOR integer (major type 0 or
- 1) if the number's closest-rounded approximation as a 64-bit binary floating-point number represents an integer at least -(2^53)+1 and less than 2^53, or as that approximation otherwise.
+    public static final JSONOptions.ConversionMode IntOrFloatFromDouble A JSON number is decoded to CBOR objects either as a CBOR integer (major type 0 or 1) if the number's closest-rounded approximation as a 64-bit binary floating-point number represents an integer at least -(2^53)+1 and less than 2^53, or as that approximation otherwise.
 For example, the JSON number 0.99999999999999999999999999999999999 is the integer 1 when rounded to its closest 64-bit binary floating-point approximation (1.0), so it's converted to the CBOR integer 1 (major type 0).
  (In some cases, numbers extremely close to zero may underflow to zero, and numbers of extremely large magnitude may overflow to infinity.).
+It's important to note that this mode affects only how JSON numbers are <code>decoded</code> to a CBOR object; it doesn't affect how <code>EncodeToBytes</code> and other methods encode CBOR objects.
+Notably, by default, <code>EncodeToBytes</code> encodes CBOR floating-point values to the CBOR format in their 16-bit ("half-float"), 32-bit ("single-precision"), or 64-bit ("double-precision") encoding form depending on the value.
 ### Decimal128
     public static final JSONOptions.ConversionMode Decimal128
 JSON numbers are decoded to CBOR as their closest-rounded approximation to